jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 [^pretrain]: The unsupervised language modeling training of a GPT is also often called "pre-training".
 This is because you can use the "pre-trained" weights as a starting point when fine-tuning on a downstream task/dataset, greatly increasing the performance versus if you tried to train from scratch or use zero-shot/few-shot prompting on just the pre-trained model.
 However, using just the pre-trained model by itself to generate text is what your seeing when you talk to ChatGPT.

-[^attention]: Actually, I might argue that there is something inherently better about the way attention models sequences vs recurrent/convolutional layers, but I digress.

-[^disclaimer]: There's obviously a lot more work that goes into creating something like ChatGPT than just the architecture and 60 lines of NumPy.
-Training a model at scale, collecting terabytes of high quality text data, making the model code fast enough for practical use, and aligning the models to human interests is the life's work of the 100s of engineer/researchers.
-The GPT architecture just happened to be the first neural network architecture that has nice scaling properties, is highly parallelizable on GPUs, and is good at modeling sequences.
-The real secret sauce is the data and scale, GPT is just a vector for that[^attention].
-However, understanding GPTs at an architectural level is still highly relevant, and my goal with this post is to provide a simple yet complete technical introduction to the GPT.

 [^softmax]: If you're not convinced, stare at the softmax equation and convince yourself this is true (maybe even pull out a pen and paper):
 $$
 \text{softmax}(\vec{x})_i=\frac{e^{x_i}}{\sum_je^{x_j}}
 $$

+[^architecture]: The GPT architecture just happened to be the first neural network architecture that has nice scaling properties, is highly parallelizable on GPUs, and is good at modeling sequences.
+The real secret sauce is the data and scale ([as always](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)), GPT is just a vector for that[^attention].
+It's possible that the transformer has hit [the hardware lottery](https://www.google.com/search?q=the%20compute%20lottery%20sara%20hoooker).

+[^attention]: Actually, I might argue that there is something inherently better about the way attention models sequences vs recurrent/convolutional layers, but now we in a footnote inside a footnote, so I digress.

+[^jax]: I love JAX ❤️.